-EEO Complaint Process
+Federal Employee EEO Complaint Process

-After the investigation is complete, you will receive a Report of Investigation (ROI) along with a notice informing you of your right to, within 30 days, request a hearing before the EEOC or a Final Agency Decision (FAD) from your agency — a process where the agency makes a determination on your complaint based on the evidence in the Report of Investigation.
+After the investigation is complete, you will receive a Report of Investigation (ROI) along with a notice informing you of your right to, within 30 days, request a hearing before the EEOC or a Final Agency Decision (FAD) from your agency — a process in which the agency makes a determination on your complaint based on the evidence in the Report of Investigation.
 In most cases, if you wish to continue pursuing your complaint, it makes sense to request a hearing before the EEOC.

 Once you have requested a hearing, the EEOC will assign an Administrative Judge to hear your complaint.
 Depending on your location, this might take several months.

-If the complaint goes to hearing, it will look like you would expect any trial to look, except it is not open to the public, and the Administrative Judge is there to make the decision on the complaint instead of a jury.
+If the complaint goes to hearing, it will look like you would expect any trial to look, except it is not open to the public and there is no jury.
 Witnesses will be called to testify, and the parties may present additional exhibits into the record.
-In many cases, it may take several months to obtain a decision following the hearing.
+It may take several months to obtain a decision following the hearing.